svn2github/dotnetzip/Readme.txt

        and
      c:\WINDOWS\Microsoft.NET\Framework\v2.0.50727

-3. open a CMD prompt and CD to the zip\Library directory.
+3. open a CMD prompt and CD to the DotNetZip directory.

 4. msbuild

-5. To build the examples, cd ..\Examples\{ZipIt,Unzip,etc}  and type msbuild again

-6. to clean and rebuild either the library or examples, do: msbuild /t:clean msbuild
+5. to clean and rebuild, do
+   msbuild /t:clean
+   msbuild

-7. There is a setup directory, which contains the project necessary to build the MSI file.
+6. There is a setup directory, which contains the project necessary to build the MSI file.
 Unfortunately msbuild does not include support for building setup projects (vdproj).